alexanderpas/php-http-enum/README.md

 ## Notes

 - Support for the HTTP status code 306 has intentionally been removed as it has been defined as Unused in [RFC 7231, Section 6.4.6][RFC 7231]
-- The Methods, Status Codes and Reason Phrases defined in the [Hyper Text Coffee Pot Control Protocol][HTCPCP] ([RFC 2324]) are not supported as they aren't properly registed and provide Methods unique to that specific protocol.
+- The Methods, Status Codes and Reason Phrases defined in the [Hyper Text Coffee Pot Control Protocol][HTCPCP] ([RFC 2324]) are not supported as they aren't properly registered and provide Methods unique to that specific protocol.
 - The [Request Methods specific to WebDAV][WebDAV] are not supported.